 In September our Information Evening covers academic, pastoral and social issues.
-In addition to providing general information, parents/carers are invited to attend workshop sessions on issues such as 'How to best support your son', 'Higher Education', 'Careers Advice', 'Managing Stress', 'Student Finances and Study Skills'.
+In addition to providing general information, parents/carers are invited to attend workshop on a variety of themes.
 These sessions are a platform for discussion and support.
 We also host an annual Higher Education and Apprenticeship Evening in the Easter term.